FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/security_start_here/ssl_and_tls_protocols_about/managing_TLS.md

 #### Server case

 The server can send any of the current Security Profile user certificates.
-If the server can send more than one user certificate, it selects the first certificate in the Security Profile (sprof) <span style="font-weight: bold;">UserCertificate</span> field.
+If the server can send more than one user certificate, it selects the first certificate in the Security Profile (sprof) **UserCertificate** field.

 The Security server builds the corresponding certificate chain step by step.
 For each certificate, it identifies its issuer certificate and so on, until it reaches a root certificate.